 How do you take pictures of Aurora in lower latitudes

-Because Aurora will be low above the northern horizon, and most of the times still quite weak, you will need to increase the exposure of your photos.
+The camera settings for northern lights photography that I wrote as a tutorial remain valid at lower latitudes.
+However, because the Aurora will likely be lower above the northern horizon, and most of the times remain weaker, you will need to increase the exposure of your photos.
 You can do this by either increasing the ISO settings or using longer exposure time (or both in some cases).